The Monster of Monster Rock-- This guy will surprise you your first time on a couple of the routes here!

 On the west side of Sauron's Tower, facing the Pedernales River, is a cliff band with Mythology Wall and Lovecraftian Madness Wall.
 Routes range from 5.7-5.13a.
 I've only climbed two routes here and can't say much about it.

 As one looks into the Pit from its entrance, the wall on the left is Horror Movie Wall.
 Routes range from 5.9+ to 5.12a.
-I've so far done only one route here, so I again can't say much.
+I've so far done only three routes here (5.9+, 5.10a, 5.10b), so I again can't say much.

 On the right side of the Pit are Dungeons and Dragons Wall (in the Pit proper) and J.R.R.
 Tolkien Wall (outside the Pit).
 This wall gets the most traffic, and I have climbed most of the routes on it, so here they are from left to right: